Countdown Timer using PIC16F84 microcontroller

 - egg timer using pic chip

-- pic microcontroller countdown timer
+- pic digital countdown timer

 - countdown timer using pic microcontroller with programme